HERA-Team/hera_mc/INSTALL.md

 Then install by:
 1. within the hera_mc directory type `pip install .`
+[Do not use `python setup.py install`].

+You can install the optional dependencies via pip by specifying an option when you install hera_mc, as in ```pip install .[sqlite]``` which will install all the required packages for using the lightweight configuration management tools.
+The options that can be passed in this way are:
+[`sqlite`, `all`, `dev`].
+The `all` option will install all optional dependencies, `dev` adds packages required for testing.

-[This is preferred over `python setup.py install`].
-Note you can add `--no-deps` to the pip call if you want to manage dependencies yourself (e.g. with conda) and you can add `-e` for a developer style install that will always use the code currently on your machine (so you don't have to reinstall every time you change something).
+If you prefer to manage dependencies yourself (e.g. with conda), you can add `--no-deps` to the pip call.
+You can also add `-e` for a developer style install that will always use the code currently on your machine (so you don't have to reinstall every time you change something).

 2. in the hera_cm_db_updates directory type `mc_setup_home.py`

-To run hera_mc, you will likely need to install some additional python modules.
-These modules are listed in `setup.py` under `install_requires`.

 [2.]
 Set up database configuration file
 ---